kateee1966/Link_state_Routing/README.md

 Link_state_Routing

-Implemented Features
+Implemented Features：

-⚫ Correct operation of the link state protocol
+Correct operation of the link state protocol

-⚫ Mechanism to restrict link-state broadcasts
+Mechanism to restrict link-state broadcasts

-⚫ Appropriate handling of dead nodes, whereby the least-cost paths are updated to reflect the change in topology
+Appropriate handling of dead nodes, whereby the least-cost paths are updated to reflect the change in topology

-⚫ Detect the id and port number of the dead node that joins back ⚫ Other nodes can detect the node when a dead node joins back the topology ⚫ But I did not find the join back node cost and position in topology.
+Detect the id and port number of the dead node that joins back

+Other nodes can detect the node when a dead node joins back the topology

 To deal with node failures, in update graph function, if another node information has not updated in 3 second, the node is removed.
 Neighbors of failed node can detect node